wavded/www/content/post/realtime-engines.md

 date: 2013-11-14T14:33:02-06:00
 strongloopURL: http://strongloop.com/strongblog/real-time-engines-in-node-js
 tags: ["nodejs", "websocket"]
-title: Real-time Engines in Node
+title: Real-time engines in Node
 ---

 Node arrived on the scene around the time the WebSocket protocol was drafted.
-Node’s fast, evented approach to server-side programming was a perfect pairing for WebSocket.
+Node's fast, evented approach to server-side programming was a perfect pairing for WebSocket.
 Out of that marriage emerged the popular [socket.io framework](http://socket.io/): an instant favorite used heavily in the first [Node Knockout](http://nodeknockout.com/) competition.

 Now that WebSocket is [mature](http://tools.ietf.org/html/rfc6455) and has support in [all the modern desktop browsers](http://caniuse.com/#search=websocket) and most mobile platforms, the dust has settled a bit.
-Let’s take a look at what’s available in Node for WebSocket.
+Let's take a look at what's available in Node for WebSocket.

 ## The WebSocket module ecosystem